Hariscv/plane/docs/linting.md

-# Linting in Plane - How It Works
+# Linting in Plane - How It Work

 We use [OxLint](https://oxc.rs/docs/guide/usage/linter) for linting across the entire monorepo.
 OxLint is a single Rust binary that's 50-100x faster than ESLint, with zero Node.js dependencies at runtime.